Ayushman125/sentiment_analysis_lstm/README.md

 * **Google Colab:** Cloud-based Jupyter environment with free GPU/TPU access
 * **Git / GitHub:** Version control and project hosting

+Markdown

 ## Project Structure

 sentiment_analysis_lstm/
 ├── notebooks/
 │   └── sentiment_analysis_lstm.ipynb   <-- Main project notebook (Colab-ready)
 ├── sentiment_analysis/
 │   ├── init.py
 │   ├── data_preprocessing.py           <-- Functions for text cleaning and data preparation
 │   ├── model.py                        <-- LSTM model architecture and training/evaluation functions
 │   ├── predict.py                      <-- Functions for making sentiment predictions
 │   └── utils.py                        <-- (Optional: for utility functions, currently empty)
 ├── app.py                              <-- (Placeholder for a web app, if intended) ├── model_training.py                   <-- Script to run the full training pipeline locally ├── .gitignore                          <-- Specifies files and directories to be ignored by Git ├── requirements.txt                    <-- List of Python dependencies └── README.md                           <-- Project documentation (this file)

 **Note:** Trained models (`.h5`) and tokenizer files (`.pkl`) are typically large binary files and are excluded from the repository by the `.gitignore` file.
 The provided notebook and `model_training.py` script will generate these files upon execution.